CASUAL: Conditional Support Alignment for Domain Adaptation with Label Shift: Methodology

 However, this inequality does not imply that our bound is less tight than the bound using SSD.
 When considering the remaining part, we can observe that $\sum_k q_k \delta_k \leq \delta$ since $\supp (P^S_{Z|k}) \subseteq \supp (P^S_Z)$ for any $k = 1, \dots, K$.
 In other words, there is a trade-off between the distance to support space and the uniform norm (sup norm) of function on the supports. \end{remark}

 \begin{remark} The proposed bound shares several similarities with other target error bounds in the UDA literature \citep{ben2010theory,acuna2021f}.
 In particular, these bounds all upperbound the target risk with a source risk term, a domain divergence term, and an ideal joint risk term.
-The main difference is that we use the conditional symmetric support divergence instead of $\mathcal{H} \Delta \mathcal{H}$-divergence in \citet{ben2010theory} and $f$-divergence in \citet{acuna2021f}, making our bound more suitable for problems with large degrees of label shift, as a lower value of CSSD does not necessarily increase the target risk under large label shift, unlike $\mathcal{H} \Delta \mathcal{H}$-divergence and $f$-divergence \cite{tachet2020domain,zhao2019learning}.
-This is intuitively illustrated by Figure \ref{fig:alignment_intro} and also empirically validated by experiment results in Section \ref{sec:experiment}.
+The main difference is that we use the conditional symmetric support divergence instead of $\mathcal{H} \Delta \mathcal{H}$-divergence in \citet{ben2010theory} and $f$-divergence in \citet{acuna2021f}, making our bound more suitable for problems with large degrees of label shift, as a lower value of CSSD does not necessarily increase the target risk under large label shift, unlike $\mathcal{H} \Delta \mathcal{H}$-divergence and $f$-divergence \citep{tachet2020domain,zhao2019learning}.
 Furthermore, the localized hypothesis spaces $\bbH^{\mathbf{r}^1}$ and $\bbH^{\mathbf{r}^2}$ are reminiscent of the localized adaptation bound proposed in \cite{zhang2020localized}.
 While lower values of $\mathbf{r}^1, \mathbf{r}^2$ can make the term $\sum_{k=1}^K q_k \delta_k + p_k \gamma_k$ smaller, the source-guided uncertainty term and ideal joint risk term can increase as a result.
 In our final optimization procedure, we assume the ideal joint risk term and $\sum_{k=1}^K q_k \delta_k + p_k \gamma_k$ values to be small and minimize the source-guided uncertainty (see section~\ref{min_src_guided}) and CSSD via another proxy (see section~\ref{proxy-scheme}) to reduce the target domain risk.